cjal920/train-scheduler/README.md

-# train-scheduler
-30th STREET STATION
+# 30th STREET STATION TRAIN SCHEDULER

 Based on the Philadelphia landmark, I went with a vintage look and feel for my take on the Firebase train scheduler.

-The most challenging aspect of this project was identifying all the variables required to record new trains and how to use moment.js to accurately display the next arrival times.
+## TECHNOLOGIES
+* HTML
+* CSS
+* Bootstrap
+* Google Fonts
+* JavaScript
+* jQuery
+* Firebase